neqto: Docs

 • If scanning the QR code is difficult through webcam, consider using a mobile phone camera or an additional clip-type macro lens.

-1. At the Devices page, locate the device you wish to confirm in the list.
+1. Within the Devices page, locate the device to confirm from the list.

 2. Click the "Details" button.